alinxess/graphql_androidstudio/README.md

 # GraphQL in AndroidStudio
-This example shows how to connect apollo graphql server to apollo android client.
+This example shows how to connect apollo graphql server to apollo android client in android studio.

-For this , you should first install Node.js and check version by executing 'node -v'.
+1) For this , you should first install Node.js and check version by executing 'node -v'.
-And then install apollo server from here https://www.apollographql.com/docs/apollo-server/getting-started/ and apollo android client from here https://www.apollographql.com/docs/android/essentials/get-started-java/
+2) And then install apollo server in your Android Studio from terminal window by setting path to your project and follow the instructions from here https://www.apollographql.com/docs/apollo-server/getting-started/ and run your server.
+3) And then install apollo android client in your project by following this https://www.apollographql.com/docs/android/essentials/get-started-java/ and run your app.